Pingali Venkayya

-Pingali Venkayya (2 August 1876/8 – 4 July 1963) was an Indian freedom fighter and a Gandhian.
-He was the designer of the flag on which the Indian National Flag was based.
-He was also as a lecturer, author, geologist, educationalist, agriculturist, and a polyglot.
+Pingali Venkayya (2 August 1876/8 – 4 July 1963) was an Indian freedom fighter, known for designing the initial version of the Indian National Flag.
+Apart from his role in the independence movement, Venkayya was a lecturer, author, geologist, educationalist, agriculturist, and a polyglot.

-At the age of 19, Venkayya had enrolled in the British Indian Army and was deployed to South Africa during the Second Boer War (1899–1902).
-During the war when the soldiers had to salute the Union Jack, the national flag of Britain, Venkayya realised the need for having a flag for Indians.
-When Venkayya attended the AICC session in 1906 in Calcutta, he was inspired to design a flag for the Indian National Congress as he opposed the idea of hoisting the British flag at Congress meetings.
+Venkayya joined the British Indian Army at age 19 and served in South Africa during the Second Boer War (1899–1902).
+During his service, he recognized the need for a national flag for India as Indian soldiers were required to salute the Union Jack, the British flag.
+Inspired by his experience and later by attending the 1906 AICC session in Calcutta, he developed a vision for a flag representing Indians, opposing the practice of hoisting the British flag at Congress meetings.

-Various flags had been used by members of the Indian independence movement before independence was achieved in 1947.
-Pingali Venkayya designed the National Flag and presented it to Mahatma Gandhi during the latter’s visit to Vijayawada city on 1 April 1921.
-Venkayya’s first draft of the flag was in red and green — the red representing Hindus and green the Muslims living in the country.
-On Gandhi’s suggestion, Venkayya added a white stripe to represent all other denominations and religions present in India.
-Since 1921, Venkayya's flag has been used informally at all Congress meetings.
-The flag was adopted in its present form during a meeting of the Constituent Assembly on July 22, 1947.
+Venkayya presented his design for an Indian national flag to Mahatma Gandhi in 1921 during Gandhi's visit to Vijayawada.
+The flag initially consisted of red and green stripes representing Hindus and Muslims, respectively, and, on Gandhi's suggestion, a white stripe was added to represent other communities in India.
+This flag design was used informally at Congress meetings from 1921 and served as the foundation for the Indian national flag, which was officially adopted in its final form by the Constituent Assembly on 22 July 1947.

-Venkayya was an agriculturist and also an educationist who set up an educational institution in Machilipatnam.
-He died in relative poverty in 1963 and was largely forgotten by society.
-A postage stamp was issued to commemorate him in 2009.
-In 2012, his name was proposed for a posthumous Bharat Ratna though there has been no response from the central government on the proposal.
+Venkayya was an agriculturist, as well as an educationist who set up an educational institution in Machilipatnam.
+Despite his contributions, he died in poverty in 1963 and remained largely unrecognized in his later years.
+In 2009, the Indian government issued a postage stamp in his honour, and in 2012, his name was recommended for a posthumous Bharat Ratna, though no formal response was received from the central government.

 Early life

-Pingali Venkayya was born in a Telugu Brahmin family on 2 August 1876 or 1878 at Bhatlapenumarru, near Machilipatnam, in what is now the Indian state of Andhra Pradesh.
+Pingali Venkayya was born on 2 August 1876 or 1878 at Bhatlapenumarru, near Machilipatnam, in what is now the Indian state of Andhra Pradesh.
 His parents were Hanumantha Rayudu and Venkata Ratnam.
-He studied at the Hindu High School in Machilipatnam.
-He also spent his childhood in various places in the Krishna district like Yarlagadda and Pedakallepalli.
+He studied at the Hindu High School in Machilipatnam, but also spent his childhood in various places in the Krishna district like Yarlagadda and Pedakallepalli.
 He married Rukminamma, the daughter of the Karanam of Pamarru village.

 At the age of 19, he enrolled in the British Indian Army and was deployed to South Africa during the Second Boer War (1899–1902), where he met Gandhi for the first time.
 It was during the war when the soldiers had to salute the Union Jack, the national flag of Britain, that Venkayya realised the need for having a flag for Indians.